 Ellen ter Gast

 Science fiction scenarios play an important role in debates about robot technology.
-This is not surprising.
-In Hollywood, they understand that humans are fascinated by the fading boundaries between man and machine.
-On the silver screen the grand narratives about human-machine technology come to life.
-What do these stories reveal about our deepest fantasies?
-Are robot stories not always about ourselves, us human beings?
+That’s not surprising, because in Hollywood they understand that humans are thoroughly technical beings fascinated by the blurring line between human and machine.
+The big stories about human-machine technology come to life on the silver screen.
+What do these stories tell us about our deepest fantasies?
+Aren’t robot stories always about us, humans?
 Why do men fantasize about female robots?
-What does that this tell us about love?
-Will robots ever fall in love with us?
+What does that teach us about love?
+Will robots ever love us?

 Better than God?

 Whether it is about cloning, a gene editing technology such as CRISPR-cas, Deep Brain stimulation, or genetic screening, all discussions about the social implications of biotechnology are about whether we are allowed to ‘play for God’ and whether, by crossing scientific boundaries, we are not also crossing moral boundaries.
 In her answer to these questions, Ellen takes a critical look at commonly used notions such as perfection, improvement, evolution, malleability, health, free will and God.
 What do we mean when we talk about the blueprint of life?
 We’re not machines, are we?

 Just like in the movies, the science & fiction of organ transplantation.

 In this lecture, Ellen uses examples from science fiction, true stories from the Daily Mail and even punk music to show how organ transplantation has been practiced for more than a century, stimulates our imagination and raises questions about the relationship between body and mind.
 Conversely, Ellen shows how fiction also determines how we view organ transplants.
 What lessons can you draw from this as a medical specialist?